-"\§ 143B-536.
+"§ 143B-536.
 Creation of Council; purpose; members; duties.

-There is created the State Advisory Council on Juvenile Justice and Delinquency Prevention.
-The State Council shall be located within the Department for organizational, budgetary, and administrative purposes.

-The purpose of the State Council is to review and advise the Department in the development of a comprehensive interagency plan to reduce juvenile delinquency and substance abuse and to coordinate efforts among State agencies providing services and supervision to juveniles who are at risk of delinquency and for juveniles who have been adjudicated of delinquent and undisciplined behavior.
+- There is created the State Advisory Council on Juvenile Justice and Delinquency Prevention.
+The Council shall be located within the Department of Juvenile Justice and Delinquency Prevention for organizational, budgetary, and administrative purposes. - The purpose of the Council is to review and advise the Department in the (b) development of a comprehensive interagency plan to reduce juvenile delinquency and substance abuse and to coordinate efforts among State agencies providing services and

-The State Council shall consist of 20 members as follows:

-- The Governor shall appoint five persons, one of whom is a private (1) citizen who has demonstrated an interest in and commitment to - juvenile justice issues.
-The Chief Justice of the Supreme Court shall appoint four persons. - The following persons, or their designees, shall serve ex officio:
+- supervision to juveniles who are at risk of delinquency and for juveniles who have been adjudicated of delinquent and undisciplined behavior. (c) The Council shall consist of 20 members as follows: (1) Five persons appointed by the Governor, one of whom is a private citizen who has demonstrated an interest in and commitment to juvenile - (2) Four persons appointed by the Chief Justice of the Supreme Court. - (3) The following persons, or their designees, ex officio: - a.
 The Governor.

-- a. b.
-The Chief Justice of the Supreme Court. - The President Pro Tempore of the Senate. - c. d.
-The Speaker of the House of Representatives. - The Director of the Administrative Office of the Courts. - The Superintendent of Public Instruction. - The Secretary of Administration. - The Secretary of Health and Human Services.

-- The Secretary of Correction.
-The Secretary of Crime Control and Public Safety.
-The President of The University of North Carolina. - Initial members, other than ex officio members, who were appointed under former G.S.
-147-33.70 and whose terms began January 1, 1999, shall serve for terms as follows:

-(1) Three members appointed by the Governor shall serve for terms of two years and two members for terms of three years.

-Two members appointed by the Chief Justice of the Supreme Court (2) shall serve for terms of two years and two members for terms of three years.

-Thereafter, members, other than ex officio members, shall serve for two-year terms.
-There is no prohibition against initial members being reappointed.

-The Governor and Chief Justice of the Supreme Court shall serve as cochairs of the State Council.

-A vacancy on the State Council resulting from the resignation of a member or otherwise shall be filled in the same manner in which the original appointment was made, and the term shall be for the balance of the unexpired term.

-State Council members shall receive no safary as a result of serving on the Council but shall receive per diem, subsistence, and travel expenses in accordance with G.S.
-120-3.1, 138-5, and 138-6, as applicable.

-Members may be removed in accordance with G.S.
-143B-13 as if that section applied to this Article.

-The chairs shall convene the Council.
+justice issues.

+- b.
+The Chief Justice of the Supreme Court. - c.
+The President Pro Tempore of the Senate. - d.
+The Speaker of the House of Representatives. - e.
+The Director of the Administrative Office of the Courts. - f.
+The Superintendent of Public Instruction. - g.
+The Secretary of the Department of Administration. - h.
+The Secretary of the Department of Health and Human Services. - i.
+The Secretary of the Department of Correction. - j.
+The Secretary of the Department of Crime Control and Public Safety. - k.
+The President of The University of North Carolina. - (d) Initial members, other than ex officio members, which were appointed pursuant to former G.S.
+147-33.70 and whose terms began January 1, 1999, shall serve for terms as follows: - (1) Three members appointed by the Governor shall serve for terms of two years and two members for terms of three years. - (2) Two members appointed by the Chief Justice of the Supreme Court shall serve for terms of two years and two members for terms of three years. - Thereafter, members, other than ex officio members, shall serve for two-year terms.
+There is no prohibition against initial members being reappointed. - (e) The Governor and Chief Justice of the Supreme Court shall serve as cochairs of the Council. - (f) A vacancy on the Council resulting from the resignation of a member or otherwise shall be filled in the same manner in which the original appointment was made, and the term shall be for the balance of the unexpired term. - (g) The Council members shall receive no salary as a result of serving on the Council but shall receive per diem, subsistence, and travel expenses in accordance with the provisions of G.S.
+120-3.1, 138-5, and 138-6, as applicable. - (h) Members may be removed in accordance with G.S.
+143B-13 as if that section applied to this Article. - (i) The chair shall convene the Council.
 Meetings shall be held as often as necessary but not less than four times a year.